The United Nations Office for Project Services (UNOPS)

 In the first stage of the project, UNOPS rebuilt a key 130-km road to connect the towns of Boende and Monkoto, creating nearly 110,000 days of paid work for local people.
 Years of war and economic collapse had reduced the road to a foot path and forced local farmers to rely on subsistence agriculture.
 With a population of over 340,000, many living in isolated farms, the area has been particularly affected by a lack of reliable transport infrastructure.

-Improving infrastructure, promoting national capacity development, and supporting conflict prevention and resolution efforts throughout DR Congo and the central African region.
+Improving infrastructure, strengthening national capacity development and supporting conflict prevention efforts throughout the country and the region.

 "This is the first time we have seen a vehicle passing through our village in 20 years," said stunned residents when the road was completed in 2012.
 To ensure lasting results, UNOPS established 21 road maintenance committees, equipping local road authorities with the machinery and knowledge needed to maintain the road in the long-term.